 where the $\bU_i$ are closed subgroups such that $\bU_i/\bU_{i+1} \cong \bbG_a$ for $1 \leq i \leq n$.
 If $k$ is algebraically closed, then all smooth connected unipotent groups over $k$ are split \cite[IV.4.3.4, IV.4.3.14]{DemazureGabriel}.
 From this, we deduce the following:

 \begin{proposition} Let $\bU$ be an $n$-dimensional smooth connected unipotent group over a field $k$.
 Then $\bU(k)$ is a nilpotent group.
 Moreover, if $\Char(k) = p$ is positive, then all finitely generated subgroups of $\bU(k)$ are finite $p$-groups of nilpotence class at most $n$ and exponent at most $p^n$. \end{proposition} \begin{proof} Let $\ok$ be an algebraic closure of $k$.
-Then $\bU_{\ok}$ is split, so $\bU(\ok)$ has a central series of length $n$ whose subquotients are isomorphic to $\ok$.
-This implies the proposition if $k$ is algebraically closed.
-The general case follows by considering the inclusion $\bU(k) \hookrightarrow \bU(\ok)$. \end{proof}
+Then $\bU_{\ok}$ is split, so $\bU(\ok)$ has a central series